j-ahmedov/esp32-dds-control/README.md

 ## Prerequisites (one-time)
 - **ESP-IDF v5.4** — activate with `source ~/esp/idf_env.sh`
 - **Native Micro-XRCE-DDS Agent** — built at `~/esp/Micro-XRCE-DDS-Agent/build/MicroXRCEAgent`
-  (Docker is only an unreliable fallback on macOS)
+  (run natively, not in Docker — Docker's UDP forwarding to the LAN is unreliable on macOS)
 - **Host tools libs** at `~/esp/eprosima-host` (for the dashboard/CLI publishers)
 - **RTI Connext 7.7.0** — only for the RTI demo
 - Full setup steps: see Appendix A of the PDF report.